 What is a thoracotomy?

-A thoracotomy is a surgical incision of the chest wall that is made between muscles of the chest wall, then between two ribs.
-The vertical incision is about 3 or 4 inches long.
-Rarely, the surgeon may need to make a horizontal incision.
+A thoracotomy is a surgical incision of the chest wall (about 4-6 inches long) that is made between muscles of the chest wall, then between two ribs.
+Sometimes a part of the rib is taken out.
+You will require one or more chest tubes after a thoracotomy.

-Leave the chest tube dressing in place for 48 hours after chest tube is removed.
+After the chest tube is removed, leave the chest tube dressing in place for 48 hours.

 Remove the dressing on ______________________.